mangecoeur/ipython-desktop/README.md

 - More user friendly configuration of ipython
 - better integration with ipython notebooks - start/stop events, clean shutdown
 - Integration with Native menus!
-- Try to find the current iPython install using "which iPython"
+- Try to find the current iPython install using "which iPython" -> Done!
 - Try to auto-config profiles using "ipython profile locate"
 - Get url/port of running ipython using json from profile folder